cavigna/cavigna/README.md

 <hr/>

 <samp>
-I am a Commercial Engenier and Android Developer in progress.I am a creative, dedicated , goal-oriented individual, honed communication skills.
-I think that my business background give me a plus to better understand the needs of Companies in order to develop Software.
+I am a Commercial Engenier and Android Developer in progress.I am a creative, dedicated , goal-oriented individual, with exceptional communication skills, fluent in Spanish and English.
+I think that my business background is an asset for a deeper comprehension of the needs of Companies.
 </samp>

-### 👨‍💻 Programming languages
+## 👨‍💻 Programming languages

 <p  align="center">